 What Does a Drug Test Screen For?

-A popular type of screening is a 10-panel drug test, which looks for the ten most common substances likely for a person to abuse.
+A popular type of screening is a 10-panel drug test.
+These tests look for the ten most common substances likely for a person to abuse.
 This list includes both prescription and street drugs.

 - Phencyclidine (PCP)